ariary/shuid/README.md

 * First transfer `shadowuid` on target
 * Run it!<br><pre><code>./shadowuid</code></pre>

-And that's all, obtaining root shell is obtained and process to obtain it again will be outputted
+And that's all, **root shell** is obtained and process to obtain it again will be outputted

 ##### More granular